sts10/tidy/readme.markdown

     -f, --force                     Force outputting of lists that fall below the brute force line --help                      Prints help information
-    -I, --remove-integers           Remove all words with integers in them from list -N, --remove-nonalphanumeric    Remove all words with non-alphanumeric characters from list -P, --remove-prefix             Remove prefix words from list -l, --lowercase                 Lowercase all words
+    -I, --remove-integers           Remove all words with integers in them from list -L, --remove-nonalphabetic      Remove all words with non-alphabetic characters from list (only letters) -N, --remove-nonalphanumeric    Remove all words with non-alphanumeric characters from list -P, --remove-prefix             Remove prefix words from list -l, --lowercase                 Lowercase all words